Installing PowerShell connectors

 If you are running Windows Server older than 2016 and are not sure which .NET Framework version you have, you can refer to Microsoft guide: How to: Determine which .NET Framework versions are installed.
-Or you can also install newest .NET Framework 4.*
+Or you can also install the newest .NET Framework 4.x

-If you run Windows Server 2016 or upper, PowerShell 5.1 is included by default and you don't need to check this dependency.
+If you run Windows Server 2016 or later, PowerShell 5.1 is included by default and you don't need to check this dependency.

-If you are running Windows Server older than 2016 you can check PowerShell version by running PowerShell command:
+If you are running Windows Server older than 2016, you can check the PowerShell version by running the PowerShell command:

-During the installation connector installer checks if SQL CE 4.0 runtime is installer.
-If no runtime detected connector will start this installation automatically, so no additional steps are required.
+During the installation, the connector installer checks if the SQL CE 4.0 runtime is installed.
+If no runtime is detected, the connector will start this installation automatically, so no additional steps are required.

 Multiple connectors installation

-It is possible to host multiple OpenIAM PowerShell connectors on the same connector server and this is supported scenario.
-For example, you can run AD and Office365 connector on the same machine at the same time.
+It is possible to host multiple OpenIAM PowerShell connectors on the same connector server.
+For example, you can run AD and Office365 connectors on the same machine at the same time.

 For load balancing you can install two or more connectors of the same type on different servers.
 Each of them should use the same configuration settings.
-During the runtime requests will be split between the number of connectors installed.
+During runtime, requests will be split between the number of connectors installed.